JacobTBrown/SoftwareEngineering_FinalProject/README.md

 # SoftwareEngineering_FinalProject
-This is my final project for my Software Engineering class I took at UCO.
+This is my final project for my Software Engineering class I took.
 It as a side-scrolling shooter game coded from scratch in Java.
 You are a fighter pilot who's objective is to get as many points as possible without dying.

 Final Presentation of the project.